KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 Step 5: Install Kylo in the Docker Container
 --------------------------------------------

-1. Login to the cloudera Docker container.
+1. Login to the Cloudera Docker container.

 .. code-block:: shell